johnpeart/johnpeart.github.io/src/posts/blogpost/2009-12-15-the-importance-of-learner-voice-in-the-21st-century.md

 ---
 title: The Importance of Learner Voice in the 21st Century

-excerpt: "This speech was delivered in my capacity as a member of NUS National Executive Council at the University of Portsmouth's Learning and Teaching Conference in December 2009."
+excerpt: "This speech was delivered in my capacity as a member of NUS National Executive Council at the University of Portsmouth’s Learning and Teaching Conference in December 2009."